ovn-org/ovn/Documentation/ref/ovn-logical-flows.7.rst

   want to prevent duplicate replies and advertisements.
 This is achieved by a rule with priority 80 that sets ``REGBIT_PORT_SEC_DROP" = 1; next;"``.

-- For each logical switch that has connected physical ports (localnet or l2gateway) and is also connected to a distributed router, filtering rules are added for ARP requests coming from localnet or l2gateway ports, allowed for processing on gateway chassis.
-The ``REGBIT_EXT_ARP`` register is set for all ARP requests originating from physical ports with priority 75 flow.

 - For each (enabled) vtep logical port, a priority 70 flow is added which matches on all packets and applies the action ``next(pipeline=ingress, table=S_SWITCH_IN_L3_LKUP) = 1;`` to skip most stages of ingress pipeline and